MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Do you have any questions?

 - What advice would you give to the successful candidate who wants to _excel_ in the role?
 - Can you tell me more about the team, that the successful candidate for this role would be a part of?
-What is the plan for the company for the next five to ten years?
+- What is the plan for the company for the next five to ten years?
 - What opportunities would there be in the role for ongoing training and development
 - What metrics or goals will my performance be evaluated against?
+- What would my success in the role look like twelve months from now?

 ## Is there anything you would like to add?